steveseguin/hotkeyz/README.md

 ## Global Hotkey Support via MIDI controllers 🎹

 Added Global hotkey support via MIDI input.
-This is an experimental first draft of the hotkey specification and will see continued development and tweaking.

 You can enable the MIDI hotkey support by adding `&midi` to the URL.
 For different key layouts, you can pass 1 or 2 or 3 (etc) as a value to the `&midi` parameter.